 Sage poisoned horses are ataxic, and act abnormally when stressed or handled.
 Behavior is unpredictable, with the animal falling down unexpectedly, circling or walking into objects.

-Abnormal behavior, sage smell to the breath.
+Abnormal behavior, sage smell to the breath and feces.

 Clinical signs closely resemble those of a horse that has been poisoned by locoweeds.
 However, unlike "locoed" horses that do not recover, "saged" horses tend to recover in 1-2 weeks after they stop eating sage and are fed a nutritious diet.